-8.1 Audit Trail Requirements - Section 11.2 of the Instrument imposes obligations on dealers and inter-dealer bond brokers to record in electronic form and to report certain items of information with respect to orders and trades.
+8.1 Audit Trail Requirements

+Section 11.2 of the Instrument imposes obligations on dealers and inter-dealer bond brokers to record in electronic form and to report certain items of information with respect to orders and trades.
+Information to be recorded includes any markers required by a regulation services provider (such as a significant shareholder marker).
 The purpose of the obligations set out in Part 11 is to enable the entity performing the monitoring and surveillance functions to construct an audit trail of order, quotation and transaction data which will enhance its surveillance and examination capabilities.

-8.2 Transmission of Information to a Regulation Services Provider - Subsection 11.2(5) of the Instrument requires that a dealer and an inter-dealer bond broker provide to the regulation services provider information as required by the information services provider in the format and at the time required by the regulation services provider.
+8.2 Transmission of Information to a Regulation Services Provider

+Subsection 11.2(5) of the Instrument requires that a dealer and an inter-dealer bond broker provide to the regulation services provider information as required by the information services provider within 10 business days, in electronic form as required by a securities regulatory authority or the regulation services provider.
 This requirement is triggered only when the regulation services provider sets requirements to transmit information.